sfragkoul/sfragkoul.github.io/pages/home.md

 {: .alert .alert-info}
 I am a proud member of the [Biodata Analysis Group](https://biodataanalysisgroup.github.io/) (also known as the Bioinformatics Lab at the [Institute of Applied Biosciences (INAB / CERTH)](https://inab.certh.gr/))!
-Any resemblance with their page is because I borrowed their code for inspiration :P